panchev97/8gag/README.md

-8gag - Post the funniest pics you have a& share them with other people
+8gag - Post the funniest pics you have & share them with other people
 =========

 # Setting up the project locally